Silence2107/Rotochemical-heating-manager/_sources/compilation_usage.md

 ## Console options

 [Argparse](https://github.com/SiLeader/argparse) is responsible for parsing console options passed to the main programs.
-Related functionality is revealed, as would be anticipated, by running the program `--help` option.
+Related functionality is revealed, as would be anticipated, by running the program's `--help` option.